jamessmckay/DataChecker/src/README.md

 Targets are included for running the database migration scripts, building the net core application,the angular application and running tests.
 Also the templates for TeamCity and Google Actions are created for running on a build server.

+Running `./build.cmd --help` will provide a list of arguments that can be used.

+## Local Database Deployment
+There is a `Deploy` action that can be used to run the database.
+Supported database engines are `postgresql` and `sqlserver`.
+By default if no arguments are passed, the databases (data_checker and data_checker_test) will be deployed to PostgreSQL using your `.env` file.
 # Applications

 ## MSDF.DataChecker.WebApi